tast2129/Grooving-Shredders/README.md

 Email Wes McEvoy @ wemc8162@colorado.edu with any questions.

-To push from jupyter server:
-Download all .ipynb files in Grooving_Shredders/Code and upload manually or through a command line in an development platform where the repo has been cloned.

 # Current files of significance:

 * All files within "AnsysHFSS", "GNU Radio", "Vitis", "MATLAB", and "Vivado"